trevormiles/highpoints.us/README.md

 # highpoints.us

-This web application is meant to be used as a companion to track your progress as you complete the US highpoints challenge, which involves summiting the tallest natural point in each of the 50 unites states.

 ## Project Overview

 Highpoints.us is a Laravel-based web application that helps adventurers track their progress in completing the US highpoints challenge.
 The application provides features for: